postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 <img alt="Add-ons usage and purchase" src="https://assets.postman.com/postman-docs/resource-usage-9.13.jpg" />

-> Select **View detailed usage** next to **Monitoring Usage** to view your team's active monitors and their impact on your team's overall usage during the current billing period.
+> Select **View detailed usage** next to **Monitoring Usage** to view your team's active monitors and their impact on your team's usage during the current billing period.

 You can opt to allow or disallow overages for mock server and monitor usage by selecting the toggle to the right of each item.
 If enabled, you will be charged on a pay-as-you-go basis.

 You can also [Purchase Add-ons](#purchasing-add-ons).

-> If your API development pipeline is dependent on Postman monitoring, disabling overages may cause unintended consequences.
-To avoid this as well as potentially fluctuating pay-as-you-go charges, consider adding [pre-paid monitoring blocks](#purchasing-add-ons) to your team plan.
+> If your API development pipeline is dependent on Postman monitoring, disabling overages may cause unintended consequences for your bill.
+To avoid fluctuating pay-as-you-go charges, consider adding [pre-paid monitoring blocks](#purchasing-add-ons) to your team plan.

 ### Viewing account history